 Ashley Crompton, Head of Quality Engineering

-“Test engineers at DVLA come from many different backgrounds and we value the different experiences they bring to the testing community.
-Whether its deep business knowledge of the systems we are testing, a track record in the testing industry or just all-round technical aptitude and the willingness to learn, all play a key part in ensuring our systems can be developed quickly and to a consistently high standard.”
+“Test Engineers at DVLA come from many different backgrounds and we value the different experiences they bring to the testing community.
+Whether it’s deep business knowledge of the systems we are testing, a track record in the testing industry, or just all-round technical aptitude and the willingness to learn, all play a key part in ensuring our systems can be developed quickly and to a consistently high standard.”

 Ben Dixon, Test Engineer

-As a test engineer working within the Agile framework, it is my job to ensure the services are adhering to the business requirements.
+As a Test Engineer working within the Agile framework, it is my job to ensure the services are adhering to the business requirements.
 I achieve this with both automation and manual testing.
-For automation testing I use a combination of gherkin, cucumber, and Ruby languages.
+For automation testing, I use a combination of Gherkin, Cucumber and Ruby languages.
 I use these languages to help build and maintain high quality automation regression test packs for our services using BDD, TDD and ATDD techniques.
-For manual testing I use techniques such as exploratory testing as it allows me to interrogate specific features of our services that may not be feasible via automation, resulting in the discovery of defects.”
+For manual testing, I use techniques such as exploratory testing as it allows me to interrogate specific features of our services that may not be feasible via automation, resulting in the discovery of defects.”